SHMSandaruwan/khes/README.md

     Run composer install
     Run php artisan key:generate
-    Make a database as dbkhes and import the sql file That's it - load the homepage
+    Make a database as dbkhes and import the sql file Use the credintials to login username= nipun@gmail.com password = nipun@123 That's it - load the homepage